Michael Fitzgerald (cardinal)

-Fitzgerald is one of the leading experts on Islam, Christian–Muslim relations and interreligious dialogue in the senior hierarchy of the Catholic Church.
+Fitzgerald is an expert on Islam, Christian–Muslim relations and interreligious dialogue within the senior hierarchy of the Catholic Church.
 His publications include Dieu rêve d'unité.
 Les catholiques et les religions: les leçons du dialogue.
 Entretiens avec Annie Laurent (Paris, Bayard Presse, 2005) and (with John Borelli) Interfaith Dialogue.
 A Catholic View, (SPCK, London & Orbis Books, Maryknoll, NY, 2006), both translated into Italian.
 He is fluent in Arabic.

 Early life and education

-Michael L. Fitzgerald was born in Walsall, United Kingdom, on 17 August 1937, into a Roman Catholic family of Irish descent, and attended Queen Mary's Grammar School.
+Michael L. Fitzgerald was born in the UK in Walsall, Staffordshire, on 17 August 1937, into a Roman Catholic family of Irish descent, and attended Queen Mary's Grammar School.
 Desiring from an early age to become a priest and a missionary, he joined the junior seminary of the Missionaries of Africa (White Fathers) at the age of twelve, first in Scotland, then in the South of England.
 He studied philosophy for two years, the first in England and the second in Ireland.
 He made his novitiate in the Netherlands from 1956 to 1957 and pursued his theological studies from 1957 to 1961 in Tunisia, where he began learning Arabic and acquiring some knowledge of Islam.
 Cardinal William Godfrey, Archbishop of Westminster, ordained him a priest of the Society of Missionaries of Africa (White Fathers) on 3 February 1961.

 Upon ordination in 1961 he was sent to Rome to study Dogmatic Theology at the Pontifical Gregorian University.
 Among his teachers was the Jesuit theologian Bernard Lonergan.
-This was the time of the Second Vatican Council (1962–1965) which provided the opportunity of attending lectures by theologians such as Karl Rahner and Yves Congar.
+This was the time of the Second Vatican Council (1962–1965) which provided the opportunity of attending lectures by theologians including Karl Rahner and Yves Congar.
 He completed his doctorate in Theology in 1965 on the missionary intention in the writings of the Latin apologists.